 - Add dried chillies, ginger, garlic, and shallots to a blender or food processor.
 Coarsely blend.
-You want some texture here, so pulse intead of continuously blending.
+You want some texture here, so pulse instead of continuously blending.

-- Decant into a bowl and mix in the sugar, salt and other add-ins if using.
+- Decant into a bowl and mix in the sugar, salt, star anise and sesame seeds.
 Set aside.

 - Add the oil to a large saucepan.
 (We are going to add the aromats into the hot oil which will make it sputter and bubble up wildly.
 So use a saucepan where the oil only comes about halfway up the top.)